ConnerLiu1210/ehr-ra-training/experiments/mortality/README.md

 # Mortality
-This folder runs a simple in-hospital mortality baseline using only LABEVENTS from the first 48 hours of each hospital admission.
+This folder runs a simple in-hospital mortality baseline using LABEVENTS from the first 48 hours of each hospital admission.

 ## Task
 Predict in-hospital mortality: